jakob-garde/jakob-garde.github.io/about.md

 ### About the content

 Recently I had a chance to work on my own to develop new skills (AKA being unemployed), an exciting opportunity which calls for a portfolio.
-Some projects that have caught on beyond the initial exploration are presented here in some form or another.
+Projects that have caught on beyond the initial exploration are presented here in some form or another.

 Project source code is posted [on github].